sugarso/AppleSampleCode/README.md

 ###### This Repository
 >Useful for tracking sample code updates such as bug fixes, new features, syntax revisions and co. made by apple for it's source code.
 >We keep it in sync with each new upstream release.
-Combined with github **RAD** UI for tracking changes this creates an awesome way to identify & merge fixes made by apple back into your own projects.
+Combined with github **rad** UI for tracking changes this creates an awesome way to identify & merge fixes made by apple back into your own projects.

 *p.s.
 A pull request is only a small step for you, but a giant leap for the community.*